What Is Monkeypox, Rare New Virus Found In US? All You Need To Know

 However, most patients recover within a few weeks

 There's currently no specific treatment for monkeypox.
-For purposes of controlling a monkeypox outbreak in the United States, smallpox vaccine, antivirals, and vaccinia immune globulin (VIG) can be used.
+To control a monkeypox outbreak in the United States, the smallpox vaccine, antivirals, and vaccinia immune globulin (VIG) can be used.

 Patients will usually need to stay in a specialist hospital so the infection doesn't spread and general symptoms can be treated.